MeganCFord/NSS-MD-6-carManufactory/README.md

 **Author**: Megan Ford May 2016

-Created as a student exercise as part of Nashville Software School's Front End Bootcamp curriculum.
+ Student exercise as part of Nashville Software School's Front End Bootcamp curriculum.
 Please see below for fulfilled requirements: this exercise is not meant to be a finished production app or indication of current skills, but rather a demonstration of skills learned and utilized at the time of creation.

 Any/all images are for educational/example purposes only and are all rights reserved original owners.